cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 - Users will be able to authorize arbitrary permissions on their accounts to other users, simplifying key management for some use cases
-- The solution is more generic than previously considered approaches and the `Capability` interface approach can be extended to cover other use cases by SDK users
+- The solution is more generic than previously considered approaches and the `Authorization` interface approach can be extended to cover other use cases by SDK users

 ### Negative